PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 SIGN IN/OUT

-Your child will be released only to the individuals that you have designated on the Child Information Record.
-If you need to make changes to the list of people authorized to pick up your child, please do so in your childcare paperwork on your account.
-If there is an emergency, please call the YMCA and we will make special arrangements.
+Your child will be released only to those designated on the emergency paperwork.
+If you need to make changes to the list of people authorized to pick up your child, please do so in your emergency paperwork account.
+If there is an emergency, please call the Site Supervisor and we will make special arrangements.

 The YMCA will call 911 regarding anyone picking up a child who appears to be under the influence of alcohol or drugs, or otherwise incapable of providing responsible care to the child.
 These procedures are for the protection and safety of your child and staff, and for your peace of mind.

-If your child arrives late, the parent needs to take the child to school or to the field trip location of the scheduled activity.
-It is the parent’s responsibility to have the child at the site prior to the group leaving for school or field trips.
-If a child needs to be dropped off at a field trip location, the parent must go to the Site Supervisor to sign in the child, even if the child has permission to walk form on file.
-Please notify the YMCA in advance if you will be bringing a child late.
+If your child arrives late, the parent/guardian needs to take the child to school or to the field trip location of the scheduled activity.
+It is the parent/guardian’s responsibility to have the child at the site prior to the group leaving for school or field trips.
+If a child is brought to a field trip location, the parent/guardian must sign in the child even if the child has a “Permission to Walk” form.
+If you are picking up your child early, the parent/guardian must show an ID and sign out with a YMCA staff.
+Please notify the YMCA in advance if you will be bringing a child late or picking up your child early.

 LATE PICK UP

-Children are supervised at the YMCA Day Camp Site until 5:00 p.m.
-If the YMCA is not contacted and your child is still present at 5:05 p.m., we will contact other individuals authorized to pick up and emergency contacts.
-If no one can be reached by 5:30 p.m., Social Services will be contacted and the children will be taken to the police.
-A late fee of $1.00 per minute/per child will be charged after 5:05 pm.
+Children are supervised at YMCA Summer Day Camp sites until 5:30 PM.
+If the YMCA is not contacted and your child is still present at 5:35 PM, we will contact the listed parent/guardians and/or other individuals authorized to pick up and emergency contacts.
+If no one can be reached by 6:00 PM, local authorities will be contacted.
+A late fee of $1.00 per minute/per child will be charged after 5:35 PM.

-Children are supervised at the YMCA Out of School Care Site until 6:00 p.m.
-If the YMCA is not contacted and your child is still present at 6:05 p.m., we will contact other individuals authorized to pick up and emergency contacts.
-If no one can be reached by 6:30 p.m., Social Services will be contacted and the children will be taken to the police.
-A late fee of $1.00 per minute/per child will be charged after 5:05 pm.
+Children are supervised at YMCA Out of School programs until 6:00 PM.
+If the YMCA is not contacted and your child is still present at 6:05 PM, we will contact the listed parent/guardians and/or other individuals authorized to pick up and emergency contacts.
+If no one can be reached by 6:30 PM, local authorities will be contacted.
+A late fee of $1.00 per minute/per child will be charged after 6:05 PM.

 CLOSING PROCEDURES

-Before a staff member closes the building, all rooms including bathrooms that the childcare program utilized will be searched to assure no child is left in the building and playground.
-The staff will review the sign in and out sheets to assure all children that were signed in are signed out by an authorized individual.
-If there are any question in these procedures staff will call the parent/guardian first and then proceed with authorized pickups to assure the safety and wellbeing of the child.
+Before a staff member closes the building, all rooms including bathrooms that the childcare program utilized will be searched to ensure no child is left in the building and playground.
+The staff will review the parent/guardian sign in and out to ensure all children signed in have been signed out by an authorized individual.
+If there are any questions regarding these procedures, staff will call the parent/guardian first and then proceed with authorized pickups to ensure the safety and well-being of the child.

 VISITORS

 Parents or guardians are always welcome and visits do not need to be announced or arranged in advance.
-However, the observing parent or guardian must be listed on the child’s authorization pick up list to have access to the program area.
+However, the observing parent/guardian must be listed on the child’s authorization pick up list to have access to the program area.
 Any visitor entering a YMCA childcare program is required to sign in.
-A visitor will sign the “Visitor’s Register”, write their address, state the purpose of the visit, and show identification.
+A visitor will sign the “Visitor’s Log,” with time, date, and purpose of the visit.
+Visitors are required to show photo identification.

 CONFIDENTIALITY RELEASE OF RECORDS

-Due to the volume of requests for information coming into the YMCA, and the necessity of protecting the privacy of the children in our care and the parents and guardians who utilize our services, the YMCA has established a policy, which prohibits release of information without the tender of the “Authorization, Release and Request for Information” form.
-This form can be obtained from the YMCA Area Director.
+YMCA has established a policy which prohibits the release of information without the tender of the “Authorization, Release and Request for Information” form.
+This form can be obtained from the YMCA.

 PROGRAM LOCATION OF CHILDREN

-Staff supervise children always.
-Attendance is taken each day and staff make phone calls to account for all children.
-Staff utilizes attendance sheets for face to face every 30 minutes and head counts every ten minutes to account for children.
-When restrooms are not located immediately adjacent to the childcare room, children are accompanied by a staff member.
+Staff utilizes an electronic emergency system to check children in and out of program, during transitions, and on field trips.
+When restrooms are not immediately adjacent to the childcare room, children are accompanied by a staff member.
 Any time a program is away from the site, parents are given a written agenda of the field trip.
-A list of the daily attendees and staff are left on-site or at the central office for each field trip.
+A list of the daily attendees and staff are sent to the area Senior Manager for each field trip or off-site activity.

 TRANSPORTATION